ashmint/crypt-time-extension/README.md

 # Crypt-time chrome extension

 A personal dashboard set to open up on new tab in chrome.
-Shows current crypto price, time
+Shows current crypto price, weather and time

 ## Installation
 Clone this repository.